Videos, News, and More

 NOBLESVILLE, Ind. – Rebecca Stevens, President and CEO of the Humane Society for Hamilton County, was presented with the prestigious Employer Patriot Award on October 30, 2020 in recognition of her strong support for the military service of an employee’s spouse.

-The Office of the Secretary of Defense Employer Support of the Guard and Reserve (ESGR) selected Stevens as a recipient of the Employer Patriot Award following a nomination by the spouse of a Guardsman.
-Sarah Wright, Human Resources Manager, stated in her nomination, “From 2018-2020, Rebecca Stevens and the entire Humane Society for Hamilton County Team showed unmatched support to [my husband and I]… the 638 Aviation Support Battalion had increased operational requirements in preparation for mobilization… over these two years, the Humane Society [for Hamilton County] team went above and beyond to ensure flexibility in scheduling.”
+“From 2018-2020, Rebecca Stevens and the entire Humane Society for Hamilton County Team showed unmatched support to [my husband and I]… the 638 Aviation Support Battalion had increased operational requirements in preparation for mobilization… over these two years, the Humane Society [for Hamilton County] team went above and beyond to ensure flexibility in scheduling.”

 ESGR is a Department of Defense program that develops and promotes supportive work environments for Service members in the Reserve Components through outreach, recognition, and educational opportunities that increase awareness of applicable laws.
 It also provides assistance in resolving conflicts between the Service members and their employers.